wgd-modular/loewenzahnhonig-firmware/smoodge-delay/README.md

 1. Set the feedback to min
 2. Set the Dry/Wet to 50%
-3. Set the Smoodget to min
+3. Set the Smoodge to min
 4. Set the Delay Time to 50%
 5. Start your sound source
 6. Adjust the Delay Time to something that you like